KevinHobart/Active-Directory-Lab/README.md

  - Windows server 2022 with Active Directory Domain Services installed.
  - One domain user, and a domain administrator (sysadmin).

-There are many projects you can complete using this home lab, including:
+There are many projects that can be completed using this home lab, including:
  - Creating and managing users.
  - Creating and managing groups.
  - Configuring and managing OUs (Organizational Units).